AOJINAG/-Rock-paper-scissors-1012/README.md

 •	To start a new game, users will have to click on the “New Game” button.

-•	Users will be able to view the number of games they’ve played, the wins/losses in those games since their log in.
+•	Users will be able to view the number of games they’ve played, the wins/losses in those games since their log in，If users do not register for           an account, they can view but not record